 There are a number of pallet brokers that could be a viable option for you as a pallet recycler.
-Here are a few to chose from:
+Here are a few to choose from:

 Kamps Pallets has locations in nearly all major metropolitan areas.
 They have a contact page on their website for those interested in selling pallets to Kamps.

 North American Pallet Recycling Network

 National Wooden Pallet Container and Association

 The recycle.net website has a section specifically for people who buy and sell wood pallets.
 This site might be a good place for you to find buyers for your pallets.
 Or places where you can pick up pallets for free.